 - Dr. Jessica Yoon, Dermatologist in Portland, OR

 - Dr. Hien Tran, Endocrinologist in Austin, TX

-- Dr. Doug Crumpler, Endocrinologist in Bryan, TX
+- Dr. Doug Crumpler, Endocrinologist in College Station, TX

 - Dr. Elizabeth Odstrcil, Gastroenterologist in Dallas, TX